Video Game: The Thing

-Boss Arena Idiocy: The final boss just -happens- to be placed in an area where there are flammable barrels all around, and for some reason, when you shoot them, they shoot fire inwardly towards the thing instead of exploding.
+- Boss Arena Idiocy: The final boss just so happens to be placed in an area where there are flammable barrels all around, and for some reason, when you shoot them, they shoot fire inwardly towards the thing instead of exploding.

-The Computer Is a Cheating Bastard: The first two squad mates you receive after encountering the Thing turn out to be infected, but neither of them attack you when you're alone with them, and if you give them the blood test before the scripted event that turns them into Things, it shows that they're human.
-In fact, the "tests" only seem to work when scripted to, and teammates can reveal themselves as Things when you hit certain plot flags even if you've just tested them.
+- The Computer Is a Cheating Bastard: The first two squad mates you receive after encountering the Thing turn out to be infected, but neither of them attack you when you're alone with them, and if you give them the blood test before the scripted event that turns them into Things, it shows that they're human.
+In fact, the "tests" only seem to work when scripted to, and teammates can reveal themselves as Things when you hit certain plot flags even if you've just tested them and confirmed they were human.
 This is mostly so the game can get you alone whenever it requires you to be alone.

 - Canon Immigrant: The video game version officially follows the events after the film ended, and reveals what happened to Childs and RJ MacReady...
 Childs died of exposure, and RJ survived.

 - Continuity Nod: There are several through the game: In the introductory tutorial level, which takes place at the remains of Outpost 31, Blake and his team can find the tape recorder MacReady used in the movie and play back his audio journal.
 You also get to explore the Norwegian outpost, and the UFO makes an appearance as well.

 - Creator Cameo: John Carpenter supplies the voice and likeness of Dr. Sean Faraday.

 - Gunship Rescue: R.J.
 MacReady returns in a helicopter in the final level to help out Blake against the giant Colonel Whitely-Thing.